nsrau/azure-docs.it-it/articles/automation/troubleshoot/runbooks.md

    Get-AzureRmVM -ResourceGroupName myResourceGroup -AzureRmContext $context
     ```

-## <a name="auth-failed-mfa"></a>Scenario: l'autenticazione in Azure non è riuscita perché è abilitata l'autenticazione a più fattori
+## <a name="auth-failed-mfa"></a>Scenario: L'autenticazione in Azure non è riuscita perché è abilitata l'autenticazione a più fattori

 ### <a name="issue"></a>Problema